JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 For my project I took the same subject as with the Sinatra project, as a hobby I have my radio amateur license.
 Especially for long distances we like to keep a logbook, maybe a bit to show off.

-Because of this the framework that I needed was not an issue and was clear in my head.
+Because of this, the framework that I needed was not an issue and was clear in my head.

 I log my contacts in two different places, most contacts I have made so far are on digital modes.
 The programs I use for this offer automated logging to online logbooks.
-The Logbook of the World (LotW) hosted by the ARRL (American Radio Relay League) and another online logbook hosted by eQSL.cc.
-Both sites allow you to download your contacts in ADIF format, a format that is used by many logging programs since 1997 that would make importing the data fairly easy.
+The one that I use are Logbook of the World (LotW) hosted by the ARRL (American Radio Relay League) and eQSL.cc.
+Both sites allow you to download your contacts in ADIF format, a format that was proposed in 1996 and used by many logging programs since 1997.
+This should make importing the data fairly easy.
 For my project I used the LoTW data to seed my data into the postgresql database

 Already while working on my Sinatra I came across a ruby script adif_to_sql.rb.
 It is a command line script and needed some adjustments to get it working.